Skip to content

 # Create worktrees/add-persistence/ — a sibling directory with its own branch

-/git-worktree create add-persistence
+/act-git-worktree create add-persistence

 # Open a new terminal at the worktree directory